 China, India, and the Far East are pivotal players in the global currency wars.
 If they opt out of the increasingly expansive U.S. sanctions regime, a new bipolar monetary order could emerge.

-Global confidence in the Federal Reserve Note “dollar” as world reserve currency is rapidly eroding.
+Global confidence in the Federal Reserve Note “dollar” as a world reserve currency is rapidly eroding.

 If the U.S. can suddenly declare that it is freezing the dollar assets of a major foreign central bank and banning their gold from circulation, a lot of other countries will be worried they might be next to get blacklisted.
 They will naturally want to have a Plan B in place.